quoclap/AWS-CognitoIdentityJS-demo/LogWorkTokyo.md

-+ Create a Table named "Beagle01" in Singapore region.Hash:Id, Range:Timestamp
++ Create a Table named "Beagle01" in Tokyo region.Hash:Id, Range:Timestamp
-+ Switch AWSIoT in Singapore region.
++ Switch AWSIoT in Tokyo region.
   - Create a certificate.Download 3 key in this window.
 And Active the certificate.
   - Create Policy with all resources and add the certificate above.
   - Create a file named "root-CA.crt" with Symantec string.